 Take Advantage of Employer Matching

-By contributing appreciated stocks or other assets, you can realize significant savings at tax time.
-To give a gift of stock, please contact Naoko Tanabe at (206) 320-0095 or via email at email@example.com.
+By contributing appreciated stocks or other assets, you can realize significant tax savings.
+Learn more.

 Offer an In-Kind Gift

-Gifts of goods and services help us carry out our work.
+Gifts of goods and services help us achieve our vision to educate all Americans and inspire them to act in defense of liberty and the highest values of our country.
 We are indebted to professionals and community members who donate their skills.
-If you wish to donate services or items, please let us know.
-Please contact Danielle Higa to discuss in-kind gift options: (206) 320-0095 or firstname.lastname@example.org
+To learn more, please contact Danielle Higa to discuss in-kind gift options: (206) 320-0095 x102 or firstname.lastname@example.org

 Make a Tribute Gift